Skill Demand Index

 Which roles need UX Design most:

 Software Engineering positions drive 100% of demand.
-Skills commonly paired with UX Design include E-commerce and Curiosity and Adaptability.
+Skills commonly paired with UX Design include Adaptability and Empathy.

 Depth Level Distribution